nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Notes about this feature:**<br>

 * You can only note down one appointment per pet at any point in time.
-* Once the appointment is over, you will have to clear it manually if you wish to note down a new appointments.
+* Once the appointment is over, you will have to clear it manually if you wish to note down a new appointment.

 </div>